Your privacy is protected by

-Data plays an important role in making the products and services you use every day more helpful.
+Data plays an important role in making the products and services that you use every day more helpful.
 We are committed to treating that data responsibly and protecting your privacy with strict protocols and innovative privacy technologies.

 Limiting the personal information that is used and saved

-We believe that products should keep your information for only as long as it’s useful and helpful to you – whether that’s being able to find your favorite destinations in Maps or getting recommendations for what to watch on YouTube.
+We believe that products should keep your information for only as long as it’s useful and helpful to you – whether that’s being able to find your favourite destinations in Maps or getting recommendations for what to watch on YouTube.

 We are committed to protecting your data from third parties.
-That’s why it’s our strict policy to never sell your personal information to anyone.
+That’s why it’s our strict policy never to sell your personal information to anyone.
 We don’t share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
-For example, if you see an ad for a nearby flower shop and select the “tap to call” button, we’ll connect your call and may share your phone number with the flower shop.
-If you’re using an Android device, we require third-party apps to ask for your permission to access certain types of data – like your photos, contacts, or location.
+For example, if you see an ad for a nearby flower shop and select the 'tap to call' button, we’ll connect your call and may share your phone number with the flower shop.
+If you’re using an Android device, we require third-party apps to ask for your permission to access certain types of data – like your photos, contacts or location.

 We are continuously innovating new technologies that protect your private information without impacting your experiences on our products.